 - Driving while distracted

-Medical negligence or malpractice is when a patient is somehow harmed by the negligent actions or inaction of a doctor, nurse, or another caregiver.
-Acts of medical malpractice may include:
+Medical negligence or malpractice is when a patient is somehow harmed by the negligent actions or inaction of a doctor, nurse, or another medical care provider or facility.

 - Not performing a test

 - Misdiagnosing an illness

 A medical malpractice lawyer from our team may be able to work with a medical expert in our network to build evidence that establishes how the malpractice took place against your loved one and led to their death.

 Other Accident Cases We Handle Involving Wrongful Death

 Beyond automobile accident and medical malpractice cases, our law firm can also work with wrongful death cases involving:

 - Boating accidents